percona/pbm-docs/docs/features/point-in-time-recovery.md

     **For in MongoDB 5.0 and higher versions**

-    If you [reshard](https://www.mongodb.com/docs/manual/core/sharding-reshard-a-collection/) a collection, make a fresh backup and re-enable point-in-time recovery oplog slicing to prevent data inconsistency and restore failure.
+    If you [reshard :octicons-link-external-16:](https://www.mongodb.com/docs/manual/core/sharding-reshard-a-collection/) a collection, make a fresh backup and re-enable point-in-time recovery oplog slicing to prevent data inconsistency and restore failure.

 Starting with version [2.4.0](../release-notes/2.4.0.md), oplog slicing runs in parallel with a backup snapshot operation.
 Thereby if a backup snapshot is large and takes hours to make, all oplog events are saved for it ensuring point-in-time recovery to any timestamp.